geoserver/geoserver/doc/en/user/source/community/features-templating/directives.rst

 --------------------------

 The features-templating plug-in provides the possibility to directly reference domain name when dealing with Complex Features and using property interpolation in a template.
-As an example lets use again the meteo stations use case.
+As an example let's use again the meteo stations use case.
 This is the ER diagram of the Database table involved.

 .. figure:: images/meteos-stations-er-diagram.png